-Getting up and running has, of course, been hard work for Beth.
+Getting all this up and running has, of course, been hard work for Beth.
 And as a newcomer to the world of business, she wasn’t sure where to start.
-Thankfully, Harborough District Council’s Pioneer 10 scheme was there to help.
+Thankfully, Harborough District Council funded Pioneer 10 scheme was there to help.

 Pioneer 10 is a programme designed to encourage growth of industry and innovation in the Harborough District (HDC).
-It’s operated by Oxford Innovation on behalf of the district council, and headed up by the company’s Business Support Kate Jackson, who is based at Harborough Innovation Centre (HIC).
+It’s operated by Oxford Innovation on behalf of Harborough District Council, and headed up by the company’s Business Support Kate Jackson, who is based at Harborough Innovation Centre (HIC).

 Beth met Kate earlier this year when she dropped into one of Kate’s one-to-one sessions in Lutterworth.
 “She was so encouraging and made me feel like I was doing the right thing,” says Beth.
 “When you’re setting up your own business, it’s very daunting, but Kate gave me bags of confidence and ever since then she’s been really supportive.”

 The first thing Beth needed was a venue.
 Luckily, she stumbled on a vacancy at Market Harborough Rugby Club at exactly the right time.
 The club had extended its facilities to incorporate a studio and treatment rooms.
 It was perfect for Beth’s plans, so she jumped at it.

 One of her first visitors was Kate.
 “She knew when she walked in that it was a great space,” Beth says.
 “I was able to share the vision I had for it with Kate, and she just got it.
 We started bouncing ideas off each other and it went from there.”